iw4p/telegram-cloud/README.md

 ### Hmm what is this?

-It's a python library for [Telegram messenger](https://telegram.org/), which can give you an ability to download, upload, and more options to do with your Telegram account on CLI.
+It's a python package for [Telegram messenger](https://telegram.org/), which can give you an ability to download, upload, and more options to do with your Telegram account on CLI.

 ### Installation